DanielRudCallesen/SecureMessaging/README.md

 # Secure Messaging Application

-A real-time secure messaging application built with ASP.NET Core and JavaScript.
+A real-time secure messaging application built with ASP.NET Core and JavaScript with the use for SignalR.

 The application implements end-to-end encryption, ensuring that messages can only be read by the intended recipients.